Is Your Team Suffering From Project Burnout?

 One of the biggest causes of burnout is working constantly without taking sufficient breaks.
 Only 28 percent of American employees max out their vacation days.
 While project managers would want to finish the work as soon as possible, working consistently without some much-needed time off can affect the quality of work.

 Project managers should consider holidays and paid time off while setting deadlines.
-This ensures that the team members are not suddenly pressured to work overtime just to meet a pending deadline.
+This ensures that the team members are not suddenly pressured to work overtime because of scope creep or just to meet a pending deadline.

 Teams with managers who micromanage are more susceptible to burnout.
 While some managers may assume that they are able to give their team more consistency, stability, and clarity, micromanagement is neither effective nor productive in the long run.

 It also makes the team members feel like the managers don’t trust them enough which eventually leads to decreased performance.
 Moreover, when employees are constantly micromanaged, they may not be able to work freely or reach their peak efficiency.

 How to avoid Project burnout for your team